FIX: Stuck at making sure you’re ready to install Windows 10

-- Then enter ‘firewall’ in the Control Panel’s search box, and click Windows Defender Firewall to open further options.
+- Then enter firewall in the search box, and click Windows Defender Firewall to open further options.

-- Click Turn Windows Defender Firewall on or off to open the options shown directly below.
+- Click Turn Windows Defender Firewall on or off.

 - Go to Start, and open Control Panel

-- Go to System and security > Windows Update
+- Go to System and security, then to Windows Update

 - Choose Change settings